Nissan Silvia: Japan

 As with the S110, the S12 chassis in Japan was badged as both a Silvia and a Gazelle.
 The S12 Silvia in Japan was available in a hatchback as a basic model only, or as a coupé (notchback) in base, RS, and RS-X trims and exclusive to Nissan Prince Store Japanese dealerships as a junior companion to the Nissan Skyline.
 The S12 Gazelle was strictly a hatchback, available in regular, RS and RS-X variants and exclusive to Nissan Store locations as a junior companion to the Fairlady ZX.
 The RS was equipped with the 2.0-litre DOHC "FJ" engine (FJ20E), while the RS-X was equipped with a turbocharged version of the same engine (FJ20ET).
 In 1987 Nissan discontinued the FJ Series engine in the S12 and replaced it with the CA18DET (Also with dual cams but a bigger turbocharger — the CA18DET).
 Japanese spec Gazelle models came with many options like voice command, fog lights and a variety of different engine options (FJ20E, FJ20ET, CA18DE, CA18E, CA18DET.).
 The RS-X model also came with different factory alloy wheels.
-When the S13 Silvia was introduced in 1988 in Japan, the Gazelle nameplate was replaced with the Nissan 180SX as a junior companion to the 300ZX.
+When the S13 Silvia was introduced in 1988 in Japan, sales of the Gazelle ended, and nameplate was replaced with the Nissan 180SX as a junior companion to the 300ZX.
 In Australia there would not be a replacement until the introduction of the Silvia-based Nissan 200SX in 1995.